bkzk/rblmon/README.md

 ### Installation / Requirements

-To get the latest version just clone it from Github.
-Copy it to your globally accessible paths and make executable.
+Clone the repository and copy it to one of globally accessible paths and set executable bit.

     git clone https://github.com/bkzk/rblmon.git

     cd rblmon
     install -m0755 rblmon /usr/local/bin

-It requires a DNS tool called 'dig' which can be found in a most modern Linux distribution.
+It requires a DNS tool called 'dig' which can be found in a most modern Linux distributions.

     #debian/ubuntu
     apt-get install dnsutils